 SMART Recovery is an acronym that stands for Self-Management and Recovery Training.
-Addiction has become a widespread epidemic in the United States and people are constantly looking for treatment, support and to fell connected as they take their journey to recovery.
+Addiction has become a widespread epidemic in the United States, and people are constantly looking for treatment, support, and to feel connected as they take their journey to recovery.
 And many alternatives to AA have popped up.
-Smart Recovery is the largest alternative recovery program today.
-SMART is a self-help support group that is rooted in a scientific foundation that believes one should learn how to be self-reliant and not be powerless.
-The program believes that each individual finds their own road to recovery.
+It is the most extensive alternative recovery program today.
+It is a self-help support group rooted in a scientific foundation that believes one should learn how to be self-reliant and not be powerless.
+The program assumes that each individual finds their road to recovery.

-The principles of motivational interviewing that are found in Motivational Enhancement Therapy and also uses techniques from Cognitive Behavior Therapy are used in the program.
-The program emphasizes on four main areas that they refer to as the 4-point program in their process of recovery.
-Their 4 point program;
+The motivational interviewing principles found in motivational enhancement therapy and use techniques from Cognitive Behavior Therapy are available in the program.
+The program emphasizes four main areas that they refer to as the 4-point program in their recovery process.
+The 4-point program;

 - Buildings & maintaining motivation

 The program recognizes that the participants may be in any of the six stages of change and different exercises are helpful at the various stages.
 The Stages are;